declan-smyth/entarchdesign-ca-dev/readme.md

 #### Installing Terraform
 You must download and deploy Terraform to create the test environment.
 The software is availalbe from HashiCorp at this link: <https://www.terraform.io/downloads.html>

-To install Terraform on a **Linux Server** perform the following steps:
+To install Terraform in a **Linux Environment** perform the following steps:

 1. Install Zip Unzip - `sudo yum install -y zip unzip`
 2. Create a folder for the software download - `mkdir download`